 Cheating will be discovered during or after the test, or when it is being marked.

-If you are caught cheating, or suspected of such, you will be issued with a formal decision.
+If you are caught cheating you will be issued with a formal decision.
 You may lodge an appeal against this decision with the local authority.

 The texts you write in the written presentation part of the test must be your own work.
 Copying and plagiarism are considered cheating and are not allowed.

 Plagiarism is when you have used all or part of someone else's text, for example, from the internet, textbooks or from other students, and passed it off as your own work.
+This also applies if you have learned text by heart and use it in your test.
 If you are found to have plagiarised someone else's work, you will not be told the result of the relevant part of the test.